Scott Mosier

-Scott A. Mosier (born March 5, 1971) is an American film producer, director and editor best known for his work with director Kevin Smith, with whom he occasionally co-hosts the weekly podcast, SModcast.
+Scott A. Mosier (born March 5, 1971) is an American-Canadian film producer, director and editor best known for his work with director Kevin Smith, with whom he occasionally co-hosts the weekly podcast, SModcast.

 Early life

-Mosier was born in Vancouver, Washington, and moved around as a child between British Columbia and Washington.
-He has dual Canadian and American citizenship, as his father John was born in Saskatchewan, Canada.
-As a teenager he resided in Vancouver, British Columbia.
+Mosier was born in Vancouver, Washington.

 Mosier met Kevin Smith while both were attending Vancouver Film School in Canada.
 Their first assignment, Mae Day: The Crumbling of a Documentary, was a student film documentary that fell apart in production.
 To salvage it, Smith and Mosier interviewed the crew about the demise of the very documentary that they had been attempting to produce.
-They also added a segment in which the two were shown in silhouette as they described their fictional thoughts.

 Four months into the eight-month program, Smith decided to drop out, but not before making a deal with Mosier: each would start writing a script of his own, and the one who finished last would help the other with his film.